liquidctl/liquidctl/README.md

 Device ID 0: NZXT Kraken X (X42, X52, X62 or X72)
 ```

 Ambiguities for any given filter can be solved with `--pick <number>`.
-Devices can also be selected with `--device <ID>`, but these are not guaranteed to remain stable and will vary with hardware changes, liquidctl updates or simply normal variance in enumeration order.
+Devices can also be selected with `--device <ID>`, but these IDs are not guaranteed to remain stable and will vary with hardware changes, liquidctl updates or simply normal variance in enumeration order.

 ### Initializing and interacting with devices

 Devices will usually need to be initialized before they can be used, though each device has its own requirements and limitations.
-This and other information specific to a particular device will appear on the documentation linked in the [supported devices](#supported-devices) section.
+This and other information specific to a particular device will appear on the documentation linked from the [supported devices](#supported-devices) section.

 Devices can be initialized individually or all at once.